kennethreitz-archive/uvenv/README.md

 - `.venv` — A directory containing the virtual environment.

 `uvenv` will automatically discover the project root by searching for these files in the current directory and its parents.

-## Commands

-`uvenv` currently provides the following primary commands:

-- `uvenv install` — Install the packages in `requirements.in`.
-- `uvenv uninstall` — Uninstall the packages in `requirements.in`.
-- `uvenv lock` — Generate or update the lockfile in `requirements.txt`.

 ## Environment Variables